 “Your brain, it is different from those of other humans.
 It causes you pain from your senses, confusion from social interactions, and despair from living a world that is not meant for you.
 I can use your wishes to take all of that away- why would you wish for anything else?”

 I am stunned.
 Does he not realize that by taking away the bad, he would take away the good as well?
 Yes, I experience sensory hell, but there is sensory heaven in my world too.
 The joy from my special interests outweighs the struggles I have with things like socialization and executive dysfunction.
-And mostly importantly, changing how my brain works would change who I am.
+And most importantly, changing how my brain works would change who I am.
 Who would wish for that?

 I have to think carefully about my wishes.
-They need to be so clear that he can’t warp them, and they have to benefit not only me, but everyone in my community.
+They need to be so clear that he can’t warp them, and they have to benefit not only me but everyone in my community.

 He paces and glares while I take my time, but eventually, I am happy with my choices.
 I turn back to him and say: